-What investors did see, though, was a brutal compression of the stock’s earnings multiple; something that was nearly all down to the market value during the bubble.
-An earnings yield of 3% in late 1999 doesn’t exactly look attractive given that risk-free 10-year U.S. Treasuries were offering a yield around the 6% mark.
+More importantly, the McDonald’s moat never showed any serious signs of coming under pressure.
+What investors did see, though, was a brutal compression of the stock’s earnings multiple; something that was entirely down to its market valuation during the bubble.
+An earnings yield of 3% in late-1999 doesn’t scream value given that risk-free 10-year U.S. Treasuries were offering a yield around the 6% mark.
 Either the market was baking in some amazing growth for McDonald’s going forward, or the stock was overvalued.
 It was the latter that proved to be the case.

 Hitting The Bottom

 Perhaps it was due to investor burnout at having seen the stock collapse 70% during the bear market.
 Or maybe investors were really buying the narrative that competition and healthy eating would kill McDonald’s.
 Either way, the fact is that at those prices McDonald’s stock was showing serious value.
-I know it’s easy to say in hindsight, but being able to invest in the shares at that kind of valuation was a gift, especially given the quality of the company’s underlying profitability.
+I know it is easy to say in hindsight, but being able to invest in the shares at that kind of valuation was a gift, especially given the quality of the company’s underlying profitability.

-It is almost inconceivable that picking up McDonald’s shares at a 9% earnings yield will not deliver good returns over any reasonable time frame.
+It is almost inconceivable that picking up McDonald’s shares with a 7% earnings yield will not deliver good returns over any reasonable time frame.
 And that’s pretty much exactly what happened over the last thirteen years.
 Whilst the Dow Jones Industrial Average recovered from the bottom with 5.4% annual gains, McDonald’s stock destroyed it with gains closer to 20% per annum over the same period.
 To borrow a Peter Lynch phrase: that’s a ten-bagger in under fifteen years.

-The total return, and this assumes that the dividends were not reinvested, would have been $33,860.
-What if those dividend payments were continuously reinvested into more McDonald’s shares instead of accumulating?
-Well, in that case the total return would have grown to approximately $46,700, equivalent to a 10% annual return.
+The total return, and this assumes not reinvesting dividends, would have been $33,860.
+What if those dividend payments were continuously reinvested into more McDonald’s shares?
+Well, in that case the total return would have grown to approximately $46,700.
+That’s equivalent to an average annual return of 10%.

-In the scenario in which those dividends were not reinvested, the returns would have been 7.9% compounded annually.

-All-in-all those aren’t bad returns for buying in at the peak.
-Above all it’s a good lesson in how a high quality company with decent earnings growth can make up for some poor investing decisions given a suitable length of time.
-You just have to be prepared to tough it out.
+In a scenario in which those dividends were not reinvested, the returns would have been 7.9% compounded annually.
+Those aren’t bad returns for buying in at the peak, all things considered.
+Above all it’s a good lesson in how a high quality company with decent earnings growth can make up for some poor investing decisions given a suitably long timeframe.